 The sensor type low water cutoff circuit is designed as a safety feature to protect your pump from running dry or your tank from over flowing.
+This feature is designed for use in the submersible SCS systems with the ground wire installed.
+For use with the SCB or SCP systems contact SunPumps for assistance.
 The "LW" terminal of the controller should be attached to a low water sensor electrode which is mounted in your tank or well.
 The system can be used to detect low water or to detect high water depending on the position of switch 2 on the dip switch.
 When dip switch 2 is in the off position, the low water cutoff circuit expects not to touch water.
 If water comes into contact with it, and completes the circuit to ground, the pump will shut off until the water is removed and the delay timer times out.
 A three minute timeout is default for this feature but is modifiable by switches 3 and 4 to 10 or 30 minutes respectively.
 This timeout applies to remote switch and low water cutoff.